auth0/Guardian.Android/README.md

 ### Reject a login request

-To deny an authentication request just call `reject` instead.
+To deny an authentication request, just call `reject` instead.
 You can also send a reject reason if you want.
 The reject reason will be available in the guardian logs.

 ```java